DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-05-postcodes.md

 - have a maximum length of 7 characters after whitespace is removed
 - only allow values that contain spaces, A-Z and 0-9

-We shouldn’t use a complex regular expression (eg ordering of letters and numbers), we don’t need to use an API to check postcodes yet.
+We shouldn’t use a complex regular expression (eg ordering of letters and numbers), we do not need to use an API to check postcodes yet.

 ## Storing postcodes